inveniosoftware/docs-invenio-rdm/docs/develop/architecture/software.md

 ## Performance considerations

 Performance is of very high importance for InvenioRDM.
-There's however often trade-offs to be made.
+There are however often trade-offs to be made.

 **Query vs indexing speed**